natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Wyvern%20S4.md

 * Poor engine response to throttle adjustment
 * Distinctive engine sound, unlike any other aircraft
 * Extremely loud propulsion system allows for easy detection
+* Despite being able to throw the 3 x 1000 lb bombs independently, if only one bomb is dropped the weight load would be uneven and affect turning and rolling performance
+* No mirrors in cockpit to look behind, forcing the player to constantly look behind for enemies in simulation mode

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->